ToC

 You can download this example and edit it in Microsoft Word.

 You’ll also need a cover letter to introduce yourself and your CV.
-Learn how to write a good cover letter or check out this example cover letter to get ideas for writing your own:
+Learn how to write a good cover letter by reading this example cover letter:

 A letter of application used by a candidate applying for a waitress role after submitting their resignation letter.
 It uses a bold orange colour scheme and a modern font type.